2i2c-org/docs/admin/monitoring/prometheus-grafana-access.md

 ### Configure Grafana Token access

-See {ref}`managing-secrets` for a general guide to configuring access to the Grafana Token in a local development environment or while deploying with GitHub actions.
+See [](#managing-secrets) for a general guide to configuring access to the Grafana Token in a local development environment or while deploying with GitHub actions.

 (hub-activity:python-packages)=
 ### Python packages